Rik Boerma - Level / Game Designer

 Hello!
-I am Rik, a Level Designer with 3+ years of experience.
-I am currently in my final year of studying at Breda University of Applied Sciences, where I have worked on mutliple game projects, both solo and in multidisciplinary teams.
+I am Rik, a Level Designer with 4 years of experience.
+I have recently graduated Cum Laude from the Game Design & Production program at Breda University of Applied Sciences, where I have worked on mutliple game projects, both solo and in multidisciplinary teams.

 In this time, I have published two games on Steam, one of which was also nominated for Best Student Game at the Dutch Game awards.
 I also have three years of professional experience in QA, two of which at Nintendo of Europe.